openSUSE/news-o-o/_posts/2010-03-25-opensuse-11-3-milestone-4-release.markdown

   * cups has been updated to version 1.4.2, it "adds over 67 changes and new features to CUPS 1.3.11, including improved  Bonjour/DNS-SD support, supply level and status reporting for network  printers via SNMP, an improved web interface, and the CUPS DDK tools."

-  * The conntrackÂ  - network filtering system has been added.
+  * The conntrack  - network filtering system has been added.
 These  are userspace tools that allow  system administrators interact with the [Connection  Tracking System](http://people.netfilter.org/pablo/docs/login.pdf), which is the module that provides stateful packet  inspection for [iptables](http://www.netfilter.org/projects/iptables/index.html).

   * The Mono stack has been updated to the bug fix release 2.6.3 together with MonoDevelop 2.2.2.